sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

   listings (i.e. receive money from customers) unless they have verified their identity with Stripe &mdash; this ensures that the platform is always KYC compliant.
+- _CheckoutPage.js_ and its subcomponent _CheckoutPageWithPayment.js_
-- CheckoutPage.js handles all Stripe actions related to customer checkout, including creating and confirming the payment intent, with a single button click.
+  handle Stripe actions related to customer checkout, including creating and confirming the payment intent, with a single button click.
 - The customer can save their payment method to Flex either when purchasing a listing, or on a separate Payment Methods page.